 After the song ends, Chuka rings again, says, “Guy, we did it!”

 THINGS CHANGE.
-PEOPLE BEGIN TO know your name.
+PEOPLE BEGIN to know your name.
 Chuka hires people to paste posters of you on walls and gates and electric poles along roads, and soon, people begin recognizing you on the road.
 Lavish hellos, exuberant waving.
-Clubs keep playing “Baby Mama,” people keep talking about it, you keep calling Chuka to know what’s up.
-One morning, you come out to wash your face and your neighbour, a slim man always in a wrapper, says, “You need to pray against curses.”
+Clubs keep playing “Baby Mama,” you keep calling Chuka to know what’s up.
+Back home, in the yard, you come out to wash your face and Mama Ebele, your neighbour who fries akara by the road and whose daughter you used to play with as a child, says, “You need to pray against curses.”

-It takes three months before Chuka calls to say you have a show in TKT Hotel.
+It takes three months before Chuka calls to say you have a show in Minez Hotel.
 A politician’s birthday.
 You cry on the phone.
 “We did it,” Chuka says again.

 You make your first money six months after “Baby Mama” is out—a cool N200,000.
 Chuka says “Baby Mama” is taking over the East, he says people in Lagos are taking note.
 You two play more shows in Owerri and Awka and Enugu.
 Then, one night, he comes to your flat and says, “Man, we have to move to Lagos.”